 -Test with appropriate sensitivity and specificity is available.

 -Demonstrated benefits of early detection, timely intervention, and efficacious treatment.

-Supplemental newborn screening by MS/MS as described here does not replace current state screening programs, because MS/MS does not allow primary screening for galactosemia, congenital hypothyroidism, congenital adrenal hyperplasia (CAH), cystic fibrosis, biotinidase, sickle cell disease, severe combined immune deficiency (SCID), critical congenital heart disease, and congenital hearing loss.
+Supplemental newborn screening by MS/MS as described here does not replace current state screening programs, because MS/MS does not allow primary screening for galactosemia, congenital hypothyroidism, congenital adrenal hyperplasia (CAH), cystic fibrosis, biotinidase, sickle cell disease, Pompe disease, severe combined immune deficiency (SCID), critical congenital heart disease, and congenital hearing loss.

 The simultaneous MS/MS analysis of amino acids, acylcarnitines, and succinylacetone in dried blood spots can be performed in <3 minutes per specimen, generating metabolite profiles that allow for the biochemical diagnosis of multiple disorders.
 This is in contrast to conventional screening techniques traditionally based on the principle of 1 separate test for each disorder.
-The performance of Mayo's supplemental newborn screening program is characterized by a very low false-positive rate of 0.075% and a high positive predictive value of 46%.
+The performance of Mayo's supplemental newborn screening program is characterized by a very low false-positive rate of 0.024% and a high positive predictive value of 69%.

 Testing is only appropriate for patients <1 week of age as part of prospective newborn screening.

 This test is supplemental and not intended to replace state mandated newborn screening.

 Test is not appropriate for metabolic screening of symptomatic patients.